psu-arts-arch-3/art-203/lesson-2/assignment-dueling-stylesheets.md

 You can leave the HTML alone, but you are encouraged to add new text and images to make the site look more complete—for example, add some images of some Tamagotchis, and write a few sentences to make the site appear to be a a [Tamagotchi](https://en.wikipedia.org/wiki/Tamagotchi) advice column, or Pepsi recipe collection, or sneaker collection blog, etc. **Creativity will be rewarded! **

 To add new images, place JPEG or PNG files in the folder called "img" and change the links in the HTML to match the filename of your images.

 Just stick to the [web-safe fonts](https://www.w3schools.com/cssref/css_websafe_fonts.asp) for historical accuracy.

 ### **Part 2**

 Create an alternate stylesheet to apply a modern look to the same HTML content.
 Leave whatever 90's text and images you added, and let's just focus on the visual design.
 The second version of the site should look _substantially_ different from the 90's version.

 Once you're ready to work on the modern version, change the link in the `<head>` to the other CSS file:

-`<link rel="stylesheet" type="text/css" href="css/styles-modern.css"> `
+`<link rel="stylesheet" type="text/css" href="css/styles-modern.css">`

 Now add your new CSS properties to "styles-modern.css"

 Remember, don't spend too long on this, just focus on colors, fonts, and layout.
 What are some quick changes you can make to create a design that feels more like website today—we'll talk more about specific trends in contemporary design later, but for now, just go with your gut.
 It can still be colorful or "program-y" but try to make it look substantially different than the 90's site.

-+ Brackets Live edit tutorial
+### Using Brackets

+You should use Brackets to edit the template files; just select Filer &gt;&gt;&gt; Open folder

+Brackets has several features that will make your job easier.
+It automatically color-codes different properties to help you understand the code, and it offers prompts as you begin typing.
+For example, if I type `<div>` in an HTML file, it will automatically generate the closing `</div>` tag.
+Or if I type the letter "b" in a CSS file, it will suggest a variety of properties starting with that letter.

+You should also try out the Live Preview mode by pressing the Lighting Bolt icon in the upper-right of the Brackets window.
+This opens a special web browser that shows a live preview of your files; it even changes dynamically as you edit the HTML or CSS.
+If you click on an HTML tag or a CSS selector the targeted area will be highlighted in the Live Preview browser, similar to how the web inspector works in Chrome.

-+ Explanation of HTML page links
+* Explanation of HTML page links